danpower101/crspy/README.md

 # Cosmic-Ray Sensor PYthon tool (crspy)
 This tool can process Cosmic Ray Sensor data into soil moisture estimates.
 It is based on research conducted by many individuals and groups (see references).
-It is part of a PhD project by Daniel Power - supervised by Rafael Rosolem and Miguel Rico-Ramirez, funded by the Water Informatics, Science and Engineering (WISE CDT) at the University of Bristol - ESPRC Funding EP/L016214/1
+It is part of a PhD project by Daniel Power funded by the Water Informatics, Science and Engineering (WISE CDT) at the University of Bristol - ESPRC Funding EP/L016214/1

 Please note: this is a work in progress that is being updated regularly, so bugs or issues may be found.
 If you have any issues with crspy please do get in touch daniel.power@bristol.ac.uk